Interested in joining The Kensington family?

 To apply, please submit your resume and inquiry at the ADP link below:

-The Care Manager- Memory Care provides direct care to residents in the Memory Care neighborhood including activities of daily living, therapeutic activities programs, and restorative programs.
+The Care Partner- Memory Care provides direct care to residents in the Memory Care neighborhood including activities of daily living, therapeutic activities programs, and restorative programs.
 Assistance may be total, partial, or stand by depending upon physical and cognitive ability of resident.

 Duties and Responsibilities: